GingerSpacetail/GingerSpacetail/README.md

 - 👋 Hi, I’m @GingerSpacetail
 - 👀 I’m interested in ML in Medicine
-- 🌱 I’m I’m a ML professional and a constant learner with competencies in MedTech, Maths and Economics motivated to create value in the healthcare industry
+- 🌱 I’m a ML professional and a constant learner with competencies in MedTech, Maths and Economics motivated to create value in the healthcare industry
 - 💞️ I’m happy to collaborate on AI in Healthcare:
           NLP (e.g. for patient records or biopsy reports), Computer vision problems in medical imaging (e.g. organs, tissues, target structures delineation),